aniket-work/How_I_Built_Supply_Chain_Optimization_Using_AI_Agents/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the ResearchAgents project:
+Follow these steps to set up and run the 'Supply Chain Optimization Using AI Agents' project:

 1. Navigate to your project directory:
    ```